IntentSoftware/docs/articles/getting-started/welcome/welcome.md

 While other code generation solutions tend to generate code that works and looks in a particular way, Intent Architect is instead just a platform, and the code that is managed is determined by the particular _Modules_ that the team has installed into any particular application.

-Since _Modules_ are typically created and managed by the architect(s) within the organization, there is no constraint on forced opt-in, and the development team is completely in control of what code is managed under automation, and what code they will manage by hand.
+Since _Modules_ are typically created and managed by the architect(s) within an organization, there is no constraint on forced opt-in, and the development team is completely in control of what code is managed under automation, and what code they will manage by hand.

 Similarly, Intent Architect does not dictate how developers design their system.
 Where most modelling products constrain developers to use strict UML diagrams (Class Diagrams, State Diagrams, Sequence Diagrams, etc.), Intent Architect's modelling systems are completely customizable, configurable and extensible.
 Teams choose how _they_ want to design their application.
 They also choose _which_ parts of the system they want to model visually.

 ## Use cases

 Intent Architect is ideal for automating architectural, infrastructural, and boilerplate code.
 Depending on the project, this type of code can make up over 80% of the codebase.
 Typically, the tool is used by developers to achieve the following:
-- **Bootstrapping** - microservices, monolythic applications, application modules, identity, etc.
+- **Bootstrapping** - microservices, monolithic applications, application modules, identity, etc.
 - **Persistence Infrastructure** - ORM Mappings, Repositories, etc.
 - **Service Infrastructure** - RESTful Web Services, Data Transfer Objects, Dispatch Patterns (e.g. Mediator, Interface Dispatch), etc.
 - **Eventing Infrastructure** - Events, Message Broker configuration, Message dispatch infrastructure, etc.